 There are some destinations where the name alone is enough to conjure up very specific and wonderful images.
 North Carolina is one such place.
 This region rich in history, both Native American and colonial American, is a state of incredible diversity from cities like Charlotte and Raleigh to rolling farmlands and a huge coastline that includes the sensational beaches of the Outer Banks as well as memorable offshore islands.
 Yet in between are the Appalachian Mountains, award-winning golf courses, excellent local dining and,of course, the famous hospitality of the Carolinian people.
 A honeymoon in North Carolina is an ideal celebration of your union together within a land rich in possibilities.

 Located in the southeastern United States, North Carolina is bordered by South Carolina, Georgia, Tennessee and Virginia.
-For lovers of the outdoors, it’s a fantastic location to be at sea level today and at the top of Mt.
-Mitchell, the East Coast’s highest peak, tomorrow, all while enjoying the warmth of the state’s subtropical climate.
+For lovers of the outdoors, it’s a fantastic place from sea level to the top of Mt.
+Mitchell, the East Coast’s highest peak.

-Fast times in bustling and ever-growing cities, relaxing on beautiful Atlantic beaches, hiking majestic mountains—a honeymoon in North Carolina has appeal for everyone, whether you want to feed your adventurous side or drift away in gorgeous serenity.
+Fast times in bustling and ever-growing cities, relaxing on beautiful Atlantic beaches, hiking majestic mountains—a honeymoon in North Carolina has appeal for everyone, whether you want to feed your adventurous side or drift into a week of serenity.

 Our Top Recommendations